Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 ## Variables

-In a second, we will talk about what a variable is after we look at why we need them.
+In a second, we will talk about what a variable is after we consider why we need them.
 I think you'd know what a variable is based on why you might need it.

-Let's consider the strings, numbers, booleans, objects and calculations we have done so far.
+Let's consider the strings, numbers, booleans, objects and calculations we have done until now.
 How do we get those values and do other computations on them?
 We use a variable.

 So we can have the result of `3 + 3` which is `6` stored or assigned as a value to a variable.
 Then we can use that value later.
 This way we are keeping track of the value (state) of the variable.
 Know that, whenever you see a variable, there is a value.

-A variable is like a tag, label or name attached to a value.
+A variable is a tag, label or name attached to a value.
 Wherever you call (reference) or use that variable, the value is referred.
 When we say, `let x be 2`.
 Add `3` to `x`, that is, `x + 3`.
 The result will be, `x + 3 = 2 + 3 = 5`.

 A variable holds data which is used in the data flow.

 **Const and Let**
-In Javascript, there are two keywords used when creating variables.
-These are `const` and `let` (in lowercase).
+In Javascript, `const` and `let` (in lowercase) are used when creating variables.

 - use `const` when you want to assign a value that shouldn't or wouldn't change
 - use `let` when you want to assign a value that might change